 Alaska 12 Day Course – Beginner Program

-With three – four summit attempts and 2:1 climber to guide ratio for last 4 days
+With three summit attempts and 5:1 climber to guide ratio

 The curriculum covers the essentials of mountaineering including; glacier travel, self-arrest, navigation, route finding and snow skills in one of the finest alpine environments imaginable (full list of course objectives is below).
 The course culminates with a summit attempt of one of the peaks in the area of the South East Fork of the Kahiltna Glacier.
 Climb candidates include Mt.
 Francis (10,450 ft.), Kahiltna Dome (12,525 ft.), Point Ferene (9,300 ft.), Control Tower (8,670 ft.), or Mt.
 Crosson (12,800 ft.).

 In addition to the skill set listed below and the summit attempt, we look for this program to be a remote mountain experience, as we apply skills as we learn them with a keen eye on safety, personal maintenance, environmentally friendly campsite construction and Leave No Trace ethics.